curl/everything-curl/curl-users.md

 ![one billion users](one-billion-users.jpg)

 We used to say that there are a billion users of curl.
-It makes a good line to say but in reality we, of course, don't have any numbers that exact.
+It makes a good line to say but in reality we, of course, do not have any numbers that exact.
 We just estimate and guess based on observations and trends.
 It also depends on exactly what you would consider "a user" to be.
 Let's elaborate.